 Again because of the finite life span of nonstick cookware, we recommend that you buy cheap--but not too cheap.
 If you go too cheap, you'll get a thin pan with terrible heating properties and a propensity to warp.
 Cast aluminum is the best option because it's inexpensive, yet thick enough to be durable and have excellent heating properties.
 There are several high quality brands that you can buy for under $50.
 Check out our article The Best Nonstick Frying Pan: Everything You Need to Know Before You Buy for more information.
 Or, see our Ultimate Green Pan Review for a review of this popular, good quality ceramic brand.

 Also note that more expensive brand of nonstick cookware may last slightly longer, but probably not a lot longer.
-If you want to invest in a nice nonstick pan (such as ScanPan) for the quality of it, go ahead--but you probably won't get a much longer life out of it.
+If you want to invest in a nice nonstick pan (such as ScanPan) for the quality of it, go ahead--but you probably won't get a much longer life out of it (although ScanPan is a slightly more environmentally friendly choice than other PTFE brands).

 Though we are big fans of clad stainless, we do not recommend buying nonstick in clad stainless.
 The cooking surface will wear out decades before the rest of the pan, and you'll kick yourself for spending too much.